Being a leader isn’t just about leading the charge towards success, but being able to grow and nurture those around you on that journey.

 All leaders must know how to solve problems for their team and company, in fact, it is one of your core leadership skills.
 Essentially businesses are by their very definition there to solve a problem for another party.
-But often it’s about understanding what the real problem is in the first place is what creates the best outcome.
-That requires the other keys skills including; curiosity, critical thinking and a passion to challenge the status quo.
+But often it’s about understanding what the real problem is in the first place that is what creates the best outcome.
+That requires other key skills including; curiosity, critical thinking, and a passion to challenge the status quo.

 10. Inspire Others